Marvin Dual Color model in the process of printing on out Taz 6 in PLA using our E3D Titan Aero Toolhead for Taz on a LulzBot Taz 6.

 Try to wiggle the bed in all directions checking for excessive play that may be caused by loose screws or worn bearings.

 If you find more play than you’d expect, it may just be loose screws that secure the bed plate to the double bearing holders.
 Using a 2mm hex wrench, remove the screws that secure the heat bed washers.
-Being careful not to loose the screws washers, or spacers below the washers, remove the screws and washers, lift up the heat bed and set it off to the side, and check that the screws underneath the heat bed that secure the bed plate are all snug.
+Being careful not to lose the screws washers, or spacers below the washers, remove the screws and washers, lift up the heat bed and set it off to the side, and check that the screws underneath the heat bed that secure the bed plate are all snug.

 Check play again.
 If you’ve taken out the play, great!
 If not, it’s probably time to replace the bearings under the bed plate in the double bearing holders